Lewis Tregonwell: Portman Lodge

-Tregonwell built his butler Symes his own cottage, original known as Symes' Cottage, but later renamed Portman Lodge, after Henrietta's maiden name.
-This building was badly damaged in a fire in 1922 and later demolished in 1930.
+Tregonwell built a cottage for his butler, Symes.
+Originally called Symes' Cottage, it was later renamed Portman Lodge, after Henrietta's maiden name.
+This building was badly damaged in a fire in 1922 and demolished in 1930.

 Legacy

-In 1832 Tregonwell died at the age of 73 and was buried in Anderson, but in 1843 his widow had his remains transferred to a vault in St Peter's Churchyard at Bournemouth.
+In 1832, Tregonwell died at the age of 73 and was buried in Anderson, but in 1843 his widow had his remains transferred to a vault in St Peter's Churchyard at Bournemouth.
 For many years Tregonwell was revered as 'The Founder' (of Bournemouth) the Mayor of Bournemouth would attend an annual Founder's Service at Saint Peter's, during which he would lay a wreath on Tregonwell's tomb.

-When Portman Lodge was demolished in 1930 suspicions were raised that Tregonwell, or Symes at the very least, were involved in some way with smuggling.
+When Portman Lodge was demolished in 1930, suspicions were raised that Tregonwell or Symes were involved in some way with smuggling.
 A secret chamber was found 3 ft below the ground surface, with an arched roof 6 ft above the floor.
 It was 10 ft in length and 7 ft in width, and was accessible through a trapdoor.
 The Symes clan of Cranborne, Verwood and Sixpenny Handley had long been involved in smuggling, and the butler never appeared to travel with Tregonwell, so it is possible that he looked after his master's smuggling activities while he was away.

-There is documentary evidence, mostly in private diaries, for instance of the Earl of Malmesbury, that the gentry colluded in smuggling activities; Tregonwell's smuggling connections, however, remain entirely speculative.
-Underground rooms were often used as ice-houses, as the only available form of refrigeration; it is largely wishful thinking that links such structures with smuggling.
-When Bournemouth was mostly heathland, it was small gravelly hollows surrounded by gorse bushes which were most likely to be used as hiding places, as contraband made a swift journey inland.
+There is documentary evidence, mostly in private diaries, for instance those of the Earl of Malmesbury, that the gentry colluded in smuggling activities; Tregonwell's smuggling connections, however, remain entirely speculative.
+Underground rooms were often used as ice-houses, as the only available form of refrigeration; links such structures with smuggling is generally no more than speculative.
+When Bournemouth was mostly heathland, the land featured small gravelly hollows surrounded by gorse bushes, which were most likely to be used as hiding places, as contraband made a swift journey inland.